 If you take a closer look, though, it seems that his hair loss was much more problematic.
 His locks were thinning out all over his head – especially near his ears.
 At the time, Musk was only in his late 20s.
 Two-thirds of men experience some hair loss by the time they hit 35, but what we see in these photos is significant.

 He now has a full head of hair that he wears in a few different styles and even at varying lengths throughout the year.
 He went from a class three or four hair loss pattern – out of seven – to no visual thinning at all.
 This provides the fact that all further information is based on: Elon Musk did something about his hair loss.

-If you’re leaning towards doing the same, make sure you check out our Sex and Health Dispatch as well.
+If you’re leaning towards doing the same, make sure you check out our How To as well.
 Because looking healthy is only part of the battle.

 Possible Hair Restoration for Elon Musk

 It’s unlikely that Elon Musk could’ve pulled off the awesome look accomplished by famed model Justin Hopwood when he lost his hair.
 Musk just doesn’t have bone structure for it.
 This means he likely made the right choice, but which choice was it?